10 Comments

 Expand full comment

-Sep 3Liked by Amelia Sims McKee
+Sep 3Liked by Amelia McKee

 Grace and Peace to you sister, Saint Gregory the Dialogist and Pope of Rome is Commemorated on March 12th in the East. ☦️ 😌⛪ His DIVINE LITURGY of Presanctified Gifts 🔥 is Sung during Weekdays of Great and Holy Lent.
 The ✍🏼 MORALS on the BOOK of JOB, and his Vita of Saint Benedict of NURSIA 🇮🇹 are patristic staples 📚 for ALL 🌐 believers.
 ST GREGORY the Great, Pope of Rome, pray for us!